 - WinCC OA Distributed System

 WinCC OA is a Siemens HMI, SCADA, MES, and IoT development platform.
 One of the benefits of WinCC OA is a common installer for single board computers up to high-end server systems.
-Standardizing on one platform across the enterprise allows you to consolidate systems, reduce maintenance, and reduce overall total cost of ownership.
+Standardizing on one platform across the enterprise allows you to consolidate systems, reduce maintenance, and reduce your overall total cost of ownership.

 SIMATIC 127E as a WinCC OA Client

-The SIMATIC 127E exceeds minimum WinCC OA software and hardware requirements to be used as a client device.
-The 127E industrial PC has no moving parts and long-term availability of 11 years.
+The SIMATIC 127E exceeds the minimum WinCC OA software and hardware requirements to be used as a client device.
+The 127E industrial PC contains no moving parts and offers long-term availability of 11 years.
 Why is this important?
 Moving parts attribute to failure in the industrial world and standard (non-industrial) PCs typically offer a 3-7 year lifecycle at best.
 By leveraging an industrial-grade PC and long-term availability offered by Siemens, you can increase lifecycle and reduce your overall total cost of ownership.